anespinosa/netmem/README.md

     #> k3               4
     #> k4               3

-Also, we can perform a *k*-core analysis of one of the levels using the information of an incident matrix
+Besides, we can perform a *k*-core analysis of one of the levels using the information of an incident matrix

     k_core(A1, B1, multilevel=TRUE)
     #> [1] 1 3 1 2 3

-Finally, we can also conduct a quadrilateral census
+This package also allows performing complex census for multilevel networks.

     mixed_census(A2, t(B1), B2, quad=TRUE)
     #>   000   100   001   010   020   200  11D0  11U0   120   210   220   002  01D1